 Abu Salih’s decision to come out from the shadows demonstrates that al Qaeda maintains a deep bench of leaders, many of whom remain unknown to the public more than 14 years after the 9/11 attacks.
+In Abu Salih’s case, he has been a known al Qaeda leader for years, and narrowly escaped death in the past.
+But he has shied away from jihadi media appearances.

 According to a biography published on AQAP-affiliated social media sites, Abu Salih studied theology at Al Azhar University in Cairo before joining the Egyptian Islamic Jihad (EIJ) group in 1979 or 1980.
 The EIJ, which was responsible for a string of attacks in Egypt and elsewhere, was led by Ayman al Zawahiri, who eventually folded the organization into al Qaeda.